JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 4. Custom Marketing analytics *from custom high signal content creation to funnels*
 5. Books *from D&A to web and concepts from kindle notes*

+6. Prepare the DIY/DWY/DFY based on the ebooks and blog content ~ *Wiki efforts*

 {{< /details >}}